 The DRG&W line was known as the Scenic Line of the World.

-- A short distance later, the highway crosses the Arkansas River and enters the Royal Gorge area and its famous suspension bridge.
+- A short distance later, the highway crosses the Arkansas River, climbs a hill and enters the Royal Gorge area and its famous suspension bridge.

 - The bridge actually goes nowhere.

 - After passing by the Royal Gorge, Highway 50 lowers off Eight Mile Hill and becomes a divided four lane highway.

 - It then passes by the scenic Skyline Drive on its way into Cañon City.